Eclipse (software): Rich client platform

-Server Platform
+Server platform

 Eclipse supports development for Tomcat, GlassFish and many other servers and is often capable of installing the required server (for development) directly from the IDE.
 It supports remote debugging, allowing a user to watch variables and step through the code of an application that is running on the attached server.

 Web Tools Platform

 The Eclipse Web Tools Platform (WTP) project is an extension of the Eclipse platform with tools for developing Web and Java EE applications.
 It includes source and graphical editors for a variety of languages, wizards and built-in applications to simplify development, and tools and APIs to support deploying, running, and testing apps.

-Modeling Platform
+Modeling platform

 The Modeling project contains all the official projects of the Eclipse Foundation focusing on model-based development technologies.
 All are compatible with the Eclipse Modeling Framework created by IBM.
-Those projects are separated in several categories: Model Transformation, Model Development Tools, Concrete Syntax Development, Abstract Syntax Development, Technology and Research, and Amalgam.
+Those projects are separated into six categories: